elliotjharper/vscode__yaml-as-json-editor/README.md

 ## TODO list

+-   Retain comments! (create grammar to read the yaml and comments and template with something like ejs to transform out to json with comments)
+-   Allow choosing of yaml preferences (single/double quotes etc..)
 -   Error feedback when you open a YAML file that could not be translated to JSON.

 ## DONE list